WHO revises up number of health workers killed by Ebola in Sierra Leone

 In Nigeria, 11 health workers have contracted the disease and five have died.
 In total, Nigeria has had 8 Ebola deaths and 20 cases.

-United Nations and WHO officials have said the high risk for health workers has hampered efforts to find volunteers to go to the epicenter of the outbreak in West Africa.
+United Nations and WHO officials have said the high risk for health workers has hampered efforts to find volunteers to go to the epicentre of the outbreak in West Africa.
+[ID:L6N0RO2M9]

 "We have difficulty in attracting the required numbers of people who are volunteering and feel comfortable to do so," said Antonio Viglilante, head of the U.N.
 Development Programme in Liberia.